Rob Ashford: Other

 Asford choreographed the opening number of the 2013 Tonys, "Make it Bigger".

 Ashford choreographed a new production of Candide at the Theatre du Chatelet (with subsequent productions at La Scala, Milan and The English National Opera).
 He directed The Barber of Seville for the Lyric Opera of Chicago, which began performances on February 1, 2014.
 He directed and choreographed Carmen at the Houston Grand Opera in April and May 2014.

 Ashford is on the executive committee of The Society of Stage Directors and Choreographers, Board of Trustees of The Joyce Theater, Artists' Committee for the Kennedy Center Honors, and has been an associate director at The Old Vic since 2012.

 In 2011, the New York Observer listed Ashford as number 42 on "The New Power Gays: NYC’s Top 50" list; Ashford was selected for Out magazine's "Out 100" in 2013.

 Upcoming projects

-In February 2019, it was announced that Ashford would direct a film adaptation of Andrew Lloyd Webber's stage musical Sunset Boulevard, starring Glenn Close.
+In February 2019, it was announced that Ashford would direct a film adaptation of Andrew Lloyd Webber's stage musical Sunset Boulevard, starring Glenn Close reprising her on-stage role as Norma Desmond.
+However, in 2024, it was confirmed that Ashford had left the project due to delays in production caused by the COVID-19 pandemic and studio Paramount Pictures putting the project in turnaround.
+Ashford will direct the musical adaptation of Midnight in the Garden of Good and Evil in the summer of 2024.